Ikembe5940/ecommerce/README.md

 1. Go to GitHub ([github.com](http://github.com "github.com"))
 2. Login to your GitHub Account
 3. Create a Repository called **ecommerce**
-4. Clone the Repository in the "Repository" directory/folder in your local
+4. Clone the Repository in the directory/folder in your local computer
 ```bash
 git clone <your_github_repository_url>
 ```